evanx/redex/README.md

    }
 ```

-where the `redix.processMessage()` utility function routes a message to the next processor in the `route:`
+where the `redix.processMessage()` utility function routes a message to the next processor in the `route,` returning a chained promise.

 ```javascript
 export default class Redix {